 Film is better looking

 One of the most outspoken is Christopher Nolan, director of the Dark Knight trilogy.
 In an interview in 2012, he revealed to the Directors' Guild of America that he had felt pressure to move to digital but just couldn't see the creative benefits.

 "I've felt increasing pressure to stop shooting film and start shooting video, but I've never understood why," he said.

 "It's cheaper to work on film, it's far better looking, it's the technology that's been known and understood for a hundred years, and it's extremely reliable."

 Digital can't stop, won't stop

-I spoke to Christopher Kenneally, the director of Side By Side – a Keanu Reeves fronted documentary that looks at the history of film and digital in cinema – who said it was right for Abrams to choose film as it is a medium he is comfortable with.
+To get more of an understanding of digital versus film, I spoke to Christopher Kenneally, the director of Side By Side – a Keanu Reeves fronted documentary that looks at the history of film and digital in cinema – who said that, ultimately, it was right for Abrams to choose film as it is a medium he is comfortable with.